SYD - TYO

 See more direct flights

-Top 5 airlines serving from Sydney to Tokyo
+Reviews of the top 5 airlines flying from Sydney to Tokyo

 See real verified KAYAK customer reviews for airlines flying from Sydney to Tokyo.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.